kstrafe/elevators/POSTMORTEM.md

 reads it, and uses it to set lamps, set the elevator motor, and so on.
 The state is directly used by the algorithms for computing the optimal request for an elevator.

-We eventually needed some more data (to avoiding spamming key states) so we simply built a data structure containing the `state` structure in addition to a few other fields.
+We eventually needed some more data (to avoid spamming key states) so we simply built a data structure containing the `state` structure in addition to a few other fields.
 This allowed us to keep our core algorithms exactly the same.